Skip to main content

 If you don’t have a phone or tablet with a camera, you may be able to verify your identity in person at a United States Post Office near you.

-The camera tool is not working
+The camera tool isn’t working

 You may need to update your operating system or web browser, clear your cache or cookies, or give Login.gov permission to use the camera.

-I got an error that Login.gov could not verify my ID
+Login.gov couldn’t verify my ID

 Make sure that your name, address, and other information on your ID can be easily read.
 Avoid bright light, glare, or shadows that make it hard to read the ID.